nicohvi/nicohvi.github.io/_posts/2016-03-01-the-case-for-simplicity.md

 ![fine](/public/images/posts/fine.png)

-Running `npm install browserify` will increase our precious project size by 12MB (distributed on it's **119** russian doll dependencies (henceforth referred to as *RDDs*).
+Running `npm install browserify` will increase our precious project size by 12MB (distributed on it's **119** russian doll dependencies).
 In contrast, the first Pokemon game was 512KB[^3].

 You know what, I'll use that as a reference point from now on.
 So, browserify comes in at 24 Pokemon.

-Interstingly [babelify](https://github.com/babel/babelify)[^4] almost exactly the same size at 11MB / 22 Pokemon, so with both of them installed our `node_modules` folder sits at 46 Pokemon total.
+Interstingly [babelify](https://github.com/babel/babelify)[^4] is almost exactly the same size at 11MB / 22 Pokemon, so with both of them installed our `node_modules` folder sits at 46 Pokemon total.

 Finally we install watchify which comes in at a whopping 41 Pokemon.
 Now this large size is due to the fact that it actually has browserify as one of its dependencies, so it luckly only increases our project size by 9MB.

 I mean 18 Pokemon.

 So in total we have installed 32MB/64 Pokemon distributed on **212** external dependencies.
 And that's *without* a build system.